timescale/docs.timescale.com-content/replication.md

 replication on one or more replicas, covering both synchronous and asynchronous options.
 It assumes you have at least two separate instances of TimescaleDB running.
-If you're using our [Docker Image][timescale-docker], we recommend using a [Postgres entrypoint script][docker-postgres-scripts] to run the configuration.
+If you're using our [Docker Image][timescale-docker], we recommend using a [PostgreSQL entrypoint script][docker-postgres-scripts] to run the configuration.
 For our sample Docker configuration and run scripts, check out our [Streaming Replication Docker Repository][timescale-streamrep-docker].